bradlosh/myffc_site/src/pages/im_new.md

 ## Our Mission ##

-...is to carry on the work of Jesus...
+...is to equip and strengthen the Body of Christ to carry on the work of Jesus...

 **The Spirit of the Lord is upon me, because He hath anointed me to preach the gospel to the poor;  He hath sent to heal the brokenhearted,